The following information applies to the Caucasus XXL Tour

 Commercial goods exceeding a value of $ 500 must be declared.
 Personal items do not have to be declared.
 There is a 20-pack import and export limit on cigarettes, a 2-litre limit on alcohol and a 1-kg limit on coffee.
 There are no restrictions on the import of food.
 Alcohol is very cheap in Armenia and Georgia.
 Check with your local customs on what you are allowed to take back into your country.

 It is forbidden to import or export pornography, loose pearls and antiques.

-Do not bring valuable items (such as jewellery) and bring a money belt if you plan to carry a lot of cash.
+Do not bring valuable items (such as jewellery) and bring a money belt if you plan to carry cash.
 Most hotels do not have a safety deposit box.
 To store things in a suitcase which can be locked has proved to function well in the past years.
-Violent street crime is almost unheard of in Armenia and Georgia.
+Violent street crime is almost unheard of in the regions where we travel.
 Nevertheless we recommend that you watch out for pickpockets in crowded areas or markets.
 Being on the street at night is not a problem, and that goes for both women and men.
 Locals are out late and many families love to stroll in the streets or go for dinner in a restaurant.
 In this part of the world people are very helpful, hospitable and very child friendly.
 Communication in a foreign language might be difficult.
 In Georgia more people speak English.

-For elderly or handicapped people it can be hard to move around because of the lack of elevators or adapted facilities.
-In addition, the pavement can be in poor condition.
+For elderly or handicapped people it can be hard to move around because the pavement can be in poor condition.